briandconnelly/nicheconstruct/paper/03_methods.md

 $S_{min}$ and $S_{max}$ define the sizes reached by all-defector and all-cooperator subpopulations, respectively.
 This benefit affects all individuals equally and accumulates linearly with the proportion of cooperators in the subpopulation.
 We also explore non-linear benefit accumulation in the Supplementary Material.
-Because cooperators improve group productivity (Equation @eq:popsize) but decrease in proportion within mixed groups, this form of cooperation would also qualify as "multi-level altruism" (see Supplementary Material and @kerr2004what).
+Because cooperators improve group productivity (Equation @eq:popsize) but decrease in proportion within mixed groups (Equation @eq:fitness), this form of cooperation would also qualify as "multi-level altruism" (see Supplementary Material and @kerr2004what).

 Individuals compete as subpopulations grow.
 Each individual's probability of reproductive success is proportional to its fitness.